Meyaadha Maan: Critical response

 M. Suganth of The Times of India criticised the lengthy plotline of the film adding that "many scenes go on far longer than they should and make us wish they had been tightly written and edited", but also stated that "since [Rathna Kumar] has also gotten us invested in these interesting characters, we overlook this flaw and take it as a reason to be with these characters for some more time".
 S. Srivatsan of India Today assigned a score of three-and-a-half out of five saying "the film may appear to be this really intense and emotionally draining film that is usually associated with Karthik Subbaraj.
 But, it has musical bits, lots of humour and a not-bad romance."

 Srinivasa Ramanujam of The Hindu stated that "Director Rathna Kumar's slumberous style of storytelling is both a curse and a blessing".
 Baradwaj Rangan, in his review for Film Companion, wrote, "Rathna Kumar puts together what could be called a "rooted romcom".
 The typical romcom is just fluff, the cinematic equivalent of cotton candy — but Meyaadha Maan sets its sights higher.
 On some level, it's still your typical Kollywood fantasy about a boy and a way-out-of-his-league girl.
 But you can see the director striving to make each similar-sounding scene look and feel different."

 A critic from Sify gave the film a rating of three out of five, calling it "a well-written rom-com that works because of the brilliant performance of the lead actors".
 Ashameera Aiyyapan in her review for The Indian Express wrote, "Meyaadha Maan characters speak a language of raw, imperfect honesty that is endearing and delightful", but criticising the second half of the film, the review further stated "It could have a been slightly tauter towards the end.
 But the transgressions are too mild for a film that works on many counts."
 Arunkumar Shekhar of The New Indian Express wrote, "Quirky twists and splendid music elevate this film from being your regular romance".

 Box office

-Meyadha Maan, worldwide, collected overall over Rs 92 lakes in its opening day and Rs.4.27 crores in its opening weekend.
+Meyadha Maan, worldwide, collected overall over Rs 92 lakhs in its opening day and Rs.4.27 crores in its opening weekend.
 In its opening week it collected over Rs.6.15 crore and collected over Rs 11 crore in its overall domestic collection.
 Despite being released alongside the higher profile Mersal, it became a sleeper hit.